A patient-centered approach to healing and wellness.

 The purpose of all of this is two-fold.
 First, I need a clear picture of the your overall health status.
-What potential genetic issues are you expressing?
-What are your strengths, and weaknesses?
-Second, it's imperative that I determine the imbalance/s underlying your current signs and symptoms.
+Second, I need to get a sense of the imbalances underlying your current signs and symptoms.
 Chinese medicine endeavors to treat root causes.
-When the root imbalance is corrected, the symptoms simply cease to exist.
+When the root imbalances are corrected, the symptoms simply cease to exist.

 As you’re telling me your story, I’ll be weaving all of the pieces of the puzzle you’re providing together, according to the paradigms of the Chinese healing arts.
 From this I’ll develop a cohesive treatment plan.
 This will serve as the template upon which all of our subsequent work together will be based.
 Even if we’re working on another problem, the initial treatment plan will still serve as the foundation of our work.

 The second half of the initial appointment is reserved for your 25-minute acupuncture treatment.